Website icon Xpert.Digital

 Social commerce in China – PDF Download

 From the way we think to the way we shop, social media shapes people's daily lives in many ways.
-China has the world's largest social media population, nearly 580 million more than India, which ranks second.
-The gap will grow even larger in 2025.
-On average, internet users in China spent more than two hours per day browsing social media.
+China has the world's largest social media population, almost 580 million more than India, which ranks second.
+The gap is projected to widen further by 2025.
+On average, internet users in China spent more than two hours a day browsing social media.

-The dominance of e-commerce and social media created social commerce, where goods were advertised, listed, and sold.
-Unlike traditional e-commerce platforms, consumers are encouraged to interact with others and create their own content while shopping.
-By using social media platforms as a bridge between merchants, influencers and potential consumers, social commerce will potentially lead the future of e-commerce in China.
+The dominance of e-commerce and social media has given rise to social commerce, where goods are advertised, listed, and sold.
+Unlike traditional e-commerce platforms, it encourages consumers to interact with others and create their own content while shopping.
+By leveraging social media platforms as a bridge between merchants, influencers, and potential consumers, social commerce has the potential to lead the future of e-commerce in China.

-China has seen sheer growth in social commerce over the past five years.
-The number of social trading users reached 713 million in 2019, while the market size was estimated at over two trillion yuan.
-The social commerce industry created around 48 million jobs in China in 2019, and this number would continue to rise.
+China has experienced tremendous growth in social commerce over the past five years.
+The number of social commerce users reached 713 million in 2019, while the market size was estimated at over two trillion yuan.
+The social commerce industry created approximately 48 million jobs in China in 2019, and this number is expected to continue rising.

-The phenomenal success of Pinduoduo marked a new era of social commerce in China.
-The online discounter for group purchases, founded in 2015, made it into the top 20 of the world's most valuable companies in 2020.
-Pinduoduo’s success was based on its unique “group buying” model.
-Users were able to get a better price by inviting their friends and family to buy.
+The phenomenal success of Pinduoduo marked a new era of social trading in China.
+Founded in 2015, the online discount retailer for group purchases made it into the top 20 most valuable companies worldwide in 2020.
+Pinduoduo's success was based on its unique "group buying" model.
+Users could get a better price by inviting their friends and family to buy with them.

-While the majority of Pinduoduo's users were based in third- and fourth-tier cities in China, young women from first- and second-tier cities loved Xiaohongshu.
+While the majority of Pinduoduo's users were based in third- and fourth-tier cities in China, Xiaohongshu attracted young women from first- and second-tier cities.
 With 300 million users, the shop-and-share platform allows its users to post content and interact with others.

-Social commerce is not just the competitive market of “unicorns”.
-Traditional e-commerce giants Alibaba and JD.com also joined the competition to forge a new path in the saturated e-commerce market.
-Taobao, the largest B2C online shopping platform under Alibaba, launched its live commerce channel to attract users, while JD.com released Jingxi, a Pinduoduo-like group buying Wechat mini program.
+Social commerce isn't just the fiercely competitive market of "unicorns."
+Traditional e-commerce giants Alibaba and JD.com have also joined the fray, seeking to forge a new path in the saturated e-commerce market.
+Taobao, Alibaba's largest B2C online shopping platform, launched its live commerce channel to attract users, while JD.com released Jingxi, a Pinduoduo-like group-buying WeChat mini-program.

 Important note: The PDF is password protected.